MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/native-device-permissions.md

 * Record audio memos and save them for later use.
 * Use the location information of the user to display relevant information.

-> [!NOTE]
+> **Note**</br>
-> * Currently, Teams doesn't support device permissions for multi-window apps, tabs, and the meeting side panel.
+ * Currently, Teams doesn't support device permissions for multi-window apps, tabs, and the meeting side panel.</br>
-> * Device permissions are different in the browser.
+ * Device permissions are different in the browser.
 For more information, see [browser device permissions](browser-device-permissions.md).

 ## Access device permissions